viktorfreire/nut-upsd/README.md

 ### SHUTDOWN_CMD

-*Default vaue*: `echo 'System shutdown not configured!'`
+*Default vaue*: `runs an script that shutdown the server where NUT is running`

 This is the command upsmon will run when the system needs to be brought down.
 The command will be run from inside the container.
-Can also be provided the location of the script that it's intended to be executed when the UPS is running low battery lvl.
+It's possible to provide the location of the script that it's intended to be executed when the UPS is running low battery lvl, for that the script need to be stored in the /nut/scripts/ folder.